Chris-McGonigle/emmas-beauty-parlour/README.md

 This market share has been increasing over time, so approaching projects from a mobile first perspective is essential to ensure that sites remain responsive across all devices and that load times remain within acceptable limits.

-Although designing mobile first can restrict the amount of content provided to the end user, it ensures that users are not being bombarded with superfluous information, and that the information provided has been prioritised as important for the overall site goals.
+Although designing mobile first can restrict the amount of content provided to the end user, it ensures that users are not being bombarded with superfluous information, and that the information provided has been prioritised as important to achieve the overall site goals.
 This results in a cleaner, more efficient experience and should promote a positive emotional experience for the user.

 ### Colour Scheme and Font